High vacuum pumps

 - Metallization

-- Protective Films
+- Protective films

-- Metallurgy (generally)
+- Metallurgy

-Surface analysis
+- Surface analysis

 - Particle accelerators

-- Fusion Experiments
+- Fusion experiments

-- Space Simulation
+- Space simulation

-Semiconductor processes
+- Semiconductor processes

-- Load lid and transition chamber
+- Load lock and transition chamber

 - Etching